Fintech Localization

 The user has downloaded the app.
 They want the product.
 They start onboarding.
 Everything looks normal until the KYC step appears.

-Then the product asks for identity information.
+Then the product asks for identity information: a document photo, a selfie, address details, and sometimes income or source-of-funds information.

+The user pauses.
 This pause is not laziness.
 It is not confusion.
 It is a trust checkpoint.

 If the Turkish language does not explain the request clearly enough, the user does the safest thing available: they leave.
+That is why KYC copy belongs inside a controlled Turkish localization workflow, not a last-minute string translation task.

 What Actually Breaks